GoogleCloudPlatform/functions-framework-ruby/docs/deploying-functions.md

 You must use your project ID, but you can choose an app name and build ID.
 The command may ask you for permission to enable the Cloud Build API for the project if it isn't already enabled.

+Because you provide your own Docker image when deploying to Cloud Run, you can use any version of Ruby supported by the Functions Framework, from 2.4 through 2.7.

 ### Deploying an image to Cloud Run